yiy-mit/nanoEM/README.md

 Plane-wave scattering solutions provided for cylinders, bowtie antennas, spheres, and film-coupled nanodisks.

-Can be generlized to other electromagnetic problems such as eigenmode problems, spontaneous emission, near-field scanning microscopy, electron energy loss spectroscopy, and more.
+Can be generalized to other electromagnetic problems such as eigenmode problems, spontaneous emission, near-field scanning microscopy, electron energy loss spectroscopy, and more.

 # Citing nanoEM